Have you paid close attention to your behavior?

 food is the first substance used for conditioning.
 As we grow older any source of pleasure – food, love, attention, recognition, and praise are used as forms of manipulations.
 We will only receive it if our behavior meets the caretaker’s expectations of us.
 Punishment is the most effective way to alter someone’s will since we are pleasure-seeking beings.

 Ivan Pavlov was a scientist during the 1800s, through surgical procedures he was able to study the gastrointestinal secretion of an animal during its lifespan.
-He conducted experiments to show the relationship between autonomic functions and the nervous system.
-This research led Pavlov to develop his most influential work: Classical Conditioning- learning by association.
-The idea of classical conditioning is learning something by association.
+This research led Pavlov to develop his most influential work: Classical Conditioning- Pavlov showed that when a bell was sounded each time the dog was fed, the dog learned to associate the sound with the presentation of the food.

 Here is an example we can all relate to: